 “I don’t think there’s a single strawberry grower in the country who isn’t a Wimbledon fan,” says Marion, whose great grandfather’s family used to have a strawberry stall in Covent Garden market.
-No wonder Marion’s keen on tennis, given that just over 8,500 punnets (each at £2.50) of her fruit is eaten every day during the season.
+However, Marion, like many other fruit farmers, is warning of a possible supply shortage if migrant workers are not allowed to work in the UK post-Brexit.

 How do you eat yours?

-Anyone remember the strawberries and clotted cream sandwich, launched last year by Tesco?
+Anyone remember the strawberries and clotted cream sandwich, launched in 2012 by Tesco?
 Grim.
 Quirky though, and at £1 a pop it was worth buying one of the 435 calorie beasts just to say that you’d tried it.

 The berries, from Staffordshire, were sliced and placed between two pieces of white poppy seed bread that were spread with Rodda's Cornish clotted cream, and a dollop of strawberry jam.
 We don’t think Tesco is doing it this year, so you’ll just have to make your own.